 East Orange NJ Handgun Lawyer

 It is worth noting that New Jersey considers a BB gun a “firearm” so it is actually fairly common to see charges of possession of BB gun for lawful purposes since pellet handguns are easier to purchase and most residents do not realize the seriousness.
 Moreover, while other violent crimes such as murder or Aggravated Assault use the reasonable person standard for self defense, the test for possessing a weapon for a lawful purpose is whether the belief was honestly held.
 Weapon crimes are very serious and complicated and therefore the defense of them requires the seasoned negotiation and litigation skills of an experienced criminal defense lawyer.
-For instance, weapons crimes often involve additional charges such as Burglary or Robbery which do not automatically merge with possession of a weapon for unlawful purpose and it is very easy to have consecutive sentences for each charge if your case is not handled properly.
 At Proetta & Oliver our attorneys are experienced in handling weapons and firearms crimes and we will navigate the complicated court system and help you avoid the pitfalls defendants commonly find themselves in.
 We offer free consultations for prospective clients so do hesitate to contact us today at (201) 793-8018 to speak with an experienced weapon defense lawyer about the details of your case.